vrchatapi/vrchatapi-csharp/README.md

 The following example code authenticates you with the API, fetches your join-date, and prints the name of a world.

-If you don't have two-factor authentication set up on your account, scroll below to see how to use email authentication.
+If you use manual two-factor authentication, scroll to the Manual Authentication section below for an example.

 ```cs
 using System;